[−][src]Trait gio::ApplicationExt

 the placeholder to use for the extra argument

-parsed by the option in --help
+parsed by the option in --help output

 fn bind_busy_property<P: IsA<Object>>(&self, object: &P, property: &str)

-as busy (see ApplicationExt::mark_busy
+Marks self as busy (see ApplicationExt::mark_busy) while

-on object
+property on object is true.

-The binding holds a reference to self
+The binding holds a reference to self while it is active, but

 finalized.